 More information on the Work and Holiday program can be found at:

-From 13 March 2017, you will be able to view current global visa and citizenship processing times for most visa subclasses and citizenship types.
+You can view current global visa and citizenship processing times for most visa subclasses and citizenship types.
 To view current processing times, click here or see the product page for the specific visa subclass or citizenship type you are applying for.
 You can navigate to any product from Individuals and Travellers or Visa Support.
 On the product page, two processing times will be displayed, indicating how long it takes to finalise 75 and 90 per cent of all applications submitted globally.

 Processing times apply from the date your complete application is lodged.